-For people who don’t think about it often, when they do consider why diversity is important, they often struggle for a practical answer.
+For people who don’t think about it often, when they do consider why diversity and inclusion are important, they often struggle for a practical answer.
 As a society, culture, and system of laws, we have mandated diversity’s legal and social importance, but we don’t give enough time or energy to the practical importance of diversity.

 First, let’s define diversity: